Message from the Dean

 China (Shanghai, Hangzhou, Qingdao) and South Korea (Busan, Seoul)

-Why was important for you to study away during your undergraduate experience?
+Why was it important for you to study away during your undergraduate experience?

 How was this experience in China and South Korea connected to the School of Business?